google/syzkaller/docs/linux/external_fuzzing_usb.md

 1. Add a mode for standalone fuzzing of physical USB hosts (by using e.g. Raspberry Pi Zero, see below).
 This includes at least: a. making sure that current USB emulation implementation works properly on different OSes (there are some differences);
-and b. using USB requests coming from the host as a signal (like coverage) to enable "signal-driven" fuzzing.
+b. using USB requests coming from the host as a signal (like coverage) to enable "signal-driven" fuzzing,
+c. making UDC driver name configurable for syz-execprog and syz-prog2c.
 2. Generate syzkaller programs from usbmon trace that is produced by actual USB devices (this should make the fuzzer to go significantly deeper into the USB drivers code).

 Syzkaller descriptions for USB fuzzing can be found [here](/sys/linux/vusb.txt).